 Step 8: Test Your Changes

 Before you apply these changes to your live site, test them on a staging site first.
 Use Google’s Structured Data Testing Tool to validate your schema data.
-If there are no issues, you can apply these changes to your live site.
+You can apply these changes to your live site if there are no issues.

 That’s it!
 You now have a custom function that modifies the WooCommerce product schema to improve your Google merchant listings.